dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

 - **Test Accuracy**: 100.00%

 4. PGExplainer
-- Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges (In Progress)
+- Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges
 - It is suspected that the explainer identifies the most important edges for the correct class as the least important for detecting the other class, which may lead to incorrect explanations

 ### Key Takeaways